James Foster (ironmaster): Biography

 In 1820s, Foster entered into a partnership with George Jones and John Barker, both of Wolverhampton, to construct the Chillington Ironworks.
 The three partners patented an improved method of producing malleable iron in 1832.
 They invented a method of conveying the molten iron produced in a blast furnace into the puddling furnace without the intermediate stage of producing solid pig iron.

 Foster's first entry into politics was in 1825 when he was appointed an Improvement Commissioner for the town of Stourbridge.
 He lobbied for a new Improvement Act, passed in 1825, which enabled the Commissioners to construct a market hall for the town.
 James Foster later became a member of parliament, as a Whig, for Bridgnorth (1831–1832), although he rarely took part in debates.
 He served as High Sheriff of Worcestershire in 1840.

 In 1828, Foster acquired the Madeley Court estate.
 Here he commenced mining operations, sinking 17 pits in total.
 Later (in 1843), Foster had blast furnaces constructed nearby.

 In 1833, Foster acquired a lease of Stourton Castle for £10,000.
 He subsequently modernised and added to the building, employing the architect Sir Robert Smirke to provide the designs.

 In 1834 Foster met with a number of industrialists to found the Stourbridge and Kidderminster Banking Co.
-James Foster became the Chairman of the bank, an office he held until 1850.
+James Foster became the chairman of the bank, an office he held until 1850.
 The first branch of the bank was sited at Park House just off Stourbridge High Street, which had been Foster's previous home.

-IN 1844, James Foster was listed as being on the Committee of Management of the company that proposed to build the Oxford, Worcester and Wolverhampton Railway.
+In 1844, James Foster was listed as being on the Committee of Management of the company that proposed to build the Oxford, Worcester and Wolverhampton Railway.

+In 1865, Foster partnered with Canadian industrialist Hugh Ryan and contractor Alphonse Brooks as subcontractors on the Pictou branch of the Nova Scotia Railway.

 A brief profile of Foster in Griffiths' Guide to the Iron Trade of Great Britain, describes him as: "a most able and far seeing man, divested entirely of consequential airs and assumed superiority, endowed in a very remarkable degree with common sense; being afflicted with deafness, his manner sometimes appeared brusque, owing to his prompt and decisive answers.
 He was a decided Liberal in politics, and a truly good, kind-hearted gentleman".

 After his death, aged 66, which occurred on 12 April 1853, it was reported that one thousand of his workers paraded after the funeral cortege.
 He was interred in the family vault at St Mary's, Oldswinford.

 He was unmarried, and his iron business and estates were inherited by his nephew, William Orme Foster.
+His portrait was famously painted by Henry Spurrier Parkman (1814-1864).